townteki/townsquare/docs/contributing.md

 ### Coding Guidelines

+If you are going to contribute code, try and follow the style of the existing code as much as possible and talk to me before engaging in any big refactors.
+Also bear in mind there is an .eslintrc file in the project so try to follow those rules.
+This linting will be enforced in the build checks and pull requests will not be merged if they fail checks.
 All JavaScript code included in Townsquare should pass (no errors, no warnings) linting by [ESLint](http://eslint.org/), according to the rules defined in `.eslintrc` at the root of this repo.
 To manually check that that is indeed the